in ,

 Janumet is a combination of Sitagliptin and metformin.
 The combination pill incorporates the mechanism of metformin as well and thus, Jaunmet also increases insulin sensitivity in the target tissues.
 It also inhibits glycogenolysis and gluconeogenesis.

-Rybelsus acts as incretins while Januvia blocks the enzyme that degrades the incretins.
-The final outcome of both Rybelsus and Januvia is essentially the same.
+Rybelsus mimics endogenous incretins while Januvia blocks the enzyme that degrades the incretins increasing the half-life of incretins.

 Other Similarities and Differences between Rybelsus and Januvia are highlighted in the table below: